 Quality genetics and thoughtful selection are king

 Program cattle verified and marketed reflect a marriage between what some consumers and producers mutually value.
 At Superior’s Week in the Rockies sale, program cattle topped the sale, including several loads from Brush, Colo.’s Leo Basler and Sons, Ed and Leslie Basler, and Basler Ranch and Hermes Genetics.
-The SimAngus steers weighing 640 and brought $175 cwt.
+The SimAngus steers weighing 640 brought in $175 per cwt.

 According to Superior representative Ken Odle, there can be a great deal of value in programs but, like demonstrated by the Basler loads, quality genetics and thoughtful selection are king.
 Right now, the greatest return is being seen on vaccination programs and the NHTC Natural and GAP programs, especially in high quality cattle.